spoonwep/dtm-cient-php/README.md

   <a href="https://packagist.org/packages/dtm/dtm-client"><img src="https://poser.pugx.org/dtm/dtm-client/d/monthly" alt="Monthly Downloads"></a>
 </p>

+This is a fork version of https://github.com/dtm-php/dtm-client It's made for the version of php is lower than 8.0

 # Introduction

 [dtm/dtm-client](https://packagist.org/packages/dtm/dtm-client) is the PHP client of Distributed Transaction Manager [DTM](https://github.com/dtm-labs/dtm).
 It has supported distributed transaction patterns of TCC pattern, Saga pattern, XA pattern, and two-phase message pattern.
 In communicate protocol it has supported communicate with DTM Server through HTTP protocol or gRPC protocol.
 Also the client can safely run in PHP-FPM and Swoole coroutine environment, and it has also make support more easier for [Hyperf](https://github.com/hyperf/hyperf) framework.